anagha-google/cloud-composer-setup-foundations/01-modules/02f-secure-cc2-iteration1-MVDD.md

 ![mvdd](../00-images/mvdd.png)

 **Purpose of the module:**<br>
-The purpose of this module is to ensure that such a minimum viable data pipeline works in a secure Cloud Composer setup.
+Ensure that such a minimum viable data pipeline works in a secure Cloud Composer setup - security across layers, work as expected.

 ### Prerequisites
 Successful completion of prior modules.